Cameras-Nantes/OpenAPI-Cameras-Nantes/README.md

 where you are able to browse through cameras, and find them thanks to my extra data.

 ##Used thechnologies
-- Website and database available at [Firebase] (https://openapi-cameras-nantes.firebaseapp.com/) and [OpenAPI-Cameras-Nantes.github.io
+- Website and database available at [Firebase] (https://openapi-cameras-nantes.firebaseapp.com/) [(https://openapi-cameras-nantes.firebaseapp.com/)] (https://openapi-cameras-nantes.firebaseapp.com/)
 ](OpenAPI-Cameras-Nantes.github.io)
 - HTML5
 - [Materialize CSS] (http://materializecss.com/)